A Comprehensive Guide to the H1B Visa: Your Path to a US Career Skip to main content Skip to footer

 • Fraud Prevention and Detection Fee: This $500 fee applies to new H-1B petitioners or those changing employers.
 USCIS requires the sponsoring employer to pay this fee.

-• Premium Processing: This service is available to those who want to expedite the H-1B visa process in a 15-day time frame for $2,805.
-To use this feature, you must complete form I-907.
-Another optional expense is if family members apply to be H-4 dependents of the applicant by filling out Form DS-160.
+• Premium Processing: This service is available to those who want to expedite the H-1B visa process in a 15 business days for $2,805.
+To use this feature, you must complete Form I-907.
+Another optional expense is if family members apply to be H-4 dependents of the applicant by filling out Form DS-160

 • Attorney Fees (vary): H-1B attorney fees differ depending on the firm.
 Since the stages are now tiered, only certain companies will eventually file the complete petitions.